 It is estimated that more than 180,000 people are involved, at least a third of whom live in indigenous communities and own areas of less than five hectares.
 The yield of the plantations - 2.09 tons of coffee per hectare planted - places Chiapas coffee plantations above the average obtained in the main producing countries worldwide -Brazil, 1.08 tons; Vietnam, 1.97 tons-, but below the quantities registered in Veracruz, 2.65 tons, and Puebla, 3.43 tons.

 Coffee is currently experiencing a splendid moment.
 The popular belief that made it responsible for causing harm to the human body has been left behind and, on the contrary, day by day greater benefits are found, such as its capacity to combat aging by providing the organism with an important series of antioxidants.

-In Mexico, the coffee culture has grown spectacularly, which translates into an increase in demand in its different modalities.
-Thus, the sector of sales in self-service stores has grown close to twelve percent annually during the last five years, while the sales of coffee prepared in specialized establishments -the coffee bars, attended by increasingly better trained baristas- has seen an increase in sales of around thirteen percent annually.
+In Mexico, the coffee culture has grown spectacularly, which translates into an increase in demand for its different modalities.
+Thus, the sector of sales in self-service stores has grown close to twelve percent annually during the last five years, while the sales of coffee prepared in specialized establishments -the coffee bars, attended by increasingly better-trained baristas- have seen an increase in sales of around thirteen percent annually.